johnhewi/Quickbase_Codepage_Hero/README.md

 ## create_pdf_b64 Function:
 This function takes a dictionary object containing the pdf rendering options and returns a base64 encoded pdf of the currently loaded page.
 (Quickbase requires uploaded files to be base64 encoded.)
+All images must be base64 encodes strings in order to render in the pdf.
+You can use the provided url_to_base64 function to convert an image to a base64 encoded string.

 The single parameter is a dictionary object: